ethanmchls/startup/README.md

 # Simon DB
 I thought this would be easier than it was after the mongodb assignment.
 It was really hard to test it because with vscode's live server plugin, there were conflicting ports, so I couldn't successfully test the database calls.
 So it ended up requiring me to deploy the app several times until I solved the issues.
 This milestone is starting to bring the entire project into view.
 It's cool to get every piece, UI, JavaScript, services, and the database all working together.

+# Simon login
+This project is starting to get pretty involved.
+This one was a little trickier with some of the dependencies.
+I still don't know how to test the entire application with vscode live server without deploying because of the conflicting ports.
+But I eventually figured it out.